pingcap/docs/tidb-cloud/integrate-tidbcloud-with-cloudflare.md

 ## Step 3: Develop the Cloudflare Worker function

-You need to change the `src/index.ts` according to your needs.
+You need to modify the `src/index.ts` according to your needs.

 For example, if you want to show all the databases, you can use the following code: